mypdns/matrix/tools/client_mail.md

 blog.charlie.com
 https://airlines.delta.com/

-those are news sites about airplane. or aeroplane
+those are news sites about airplane or aeroplane
 ```